UniversalDependencies/docs/_ga/dep/case.md

 #### Obliques

-Oblique arguments are also labelled `case`.
+Oblique arguments are also introduced by case markers and are therefore labelled `case`.

 _Tá muintir Chorcaí an-mhíshásta <b>le</b> Fianna Fáil_ 'The people of Cork are very unhappy <b>with</b> Fianna Fáil'